 For the most volume and the best texture, use very cold whipped cream and chill the bowl in the freezer before whipping.

 Whip the cream using a hand or stand mixer, until the cream thickens.
+Alternatively, you can make your whipped cream in a dispenser which makes it easy and fun to pipe onto the shortcakes.

 If you are making the whipped cream ahead of time, it is best to stabilize your whipped cream to keep it from getting runny.
 This whipped cream recipe is my favorite way to stabilize!